IELTS Vocabulary C (Part 3)

 colloquial adj.
 Pertaining or peculiar to common speech as distinguished from literary.

 colloquialism n.
-Form of speech used only or chiefly in conversation.
+A form of speech used only or chiefly in conversation.

 colloquy n.
 Conversation.